Kangran/turtle-trading/README.md

 `context.contract.multiplier` equates to dollars per point.

 `context.trade_size` will be less than or equal to 0 if `context.dollar_volatility` is larger than `context.capital * context.capital_risk_per_trade`.

+Orders placed at end of day may fail to fill because of insufficient liquidity.